Deckers Outdoor Corporation (DECK)

 Additional liquidity measure

-The cash conversion cycle of Deckers Outdoor Corporation has shown fluctuations over the past few quarters.
-The cash conversion cycle, which measures the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales, provides insights into the efficiency of a company's working capital management.
+Deckers Outdoor Corporation's cash conversion cycle, which represents the time it takes for the company to convert its investments in inventory and other resources into cash flows from sales, has displayed fluctuations over the analyzed period.